 Annual dues are based on the number of club locations in each organization:

 No. If you would like to attend a Summer Conference, Owners & Managers Retreat, or webinar/training session, you are welcome even if you are not part of a member club.
-One of the benefits of membership is discounted registration to all events, but visitors are welcome at the non-member rate to any event.
+One of the benefits of membership is discounted registration to all events, but visitors are welcome at the non-member rate, on a one time basis, to any event.

 There is no hard and fast rule on this.
 If a club management feels the club is being abused by a particular member (seeing the same person on multiple two-week stints for example), s/he should address the abuse with the member directly.
 Next step if the problem continues is to call the manager of the member home club.
 If the situation cannot be resolved after discussions with the member and the home club manager, contact the FitLife office directly.
 Clubs reserve the right to limit a maximum of 14 visits per year.